YicongHong/Thinking-VLN/README.md

 Not sure if this problem is somehow reflected in Fig.(left) below, I think the correct way of visualizing the language attention is to seperate the **successful and failure cases**, or take the **actual distance to target** into account.

-AuxRN is similar but they use the attended language features instead of the weights,
+AuxRN is similar but they use the attended language features instead of the weights.
+In their paper, they mentioned "*the attention map tends to be an uniform distribution when the agent gets lost*", but I am not sure how is that shown in Fig.(mid)... :confused:

-Perhaps a more rigorous way to argue about progress monitor is to talk about

 <figure class="image">
   <img src="figures/progress-monitor.png" width=100%>
-  <figcaption>Fig. Language attention weights at each step.
-Left: Self-Monitoring, Mid: AuxRN, Right: Recurrent-VLN-BERT.</figcaption>
+  <figcaption>Fig. Language attention weights at each step (left: Self-Monitoring, mid: AuxRN, right: Recurrent-VLN-BERT).</figcaption>
 </figure>

+Perhaps a more rigorous way to argue about progress monitor is to talk about its regularization function in traing -- a weak signal to guide the network to read the most relevant text while exploring, rather than a prediction of the navigation process.
+BTW, RxR dataset has much more diverse language and path lengths, should try on that. :bowtie::bowtie: